linzhangUCA/4421tpl-figure8_homer/assignment_guide.md

 ## 3. Requirements:

 ### 3.1.
 (50%) Broadcast transform
-- (5%) Listen to Pico for measured linear and angular velocity of the robot.
+- (20%) Listen to Pico for measured linear and angular velocity of the robot.
-- (15%) Publish proper message to the right topic so that the simulated turtle will be driven by the robot's measured velocity.
+Whenever the Raspberry Pi received the measured velocities, publish them to the proper topic to drive the simulated turtle.
-- (15%) Subscribe to a `Twist` message topic (e.g. `/cmd_vel` from the driver node or `teleop_twist_keyboard`) and transmit `linear.x` and `angular.y` data as the robot's referenced linear and angular velocity to Pico.
+- (15%) Subscribe to a `Twist` message topic (e.g. `/cmd_vel` from the driver node or `teleop_twist_keyboard`).
+send `linear.x` and `angular.z` data as the robot's reference velocity command to Pico.
 - (10%) Compute `base_link` frame's position and orientation relative to the `odom` frame.
 Broadcast the tansform of the frames at the frequency of 20 Hz.
 - (5%) Illustrate the relationship between `odom` frame and `base_link` frame in a transform tree graph.
-Upload the graph to the repository and
+Upload the graph to the repository and display it in [README](README.md)

 > [!TIP]
 > - You can add "TF" in `rviz2` to visualize the transform.